yogihybo/EX-T3-WiFi/README.md

-# EX-T3-WiFi port to CYD ESP32 hardware
+# EX-T3-WiFi port to CYD ESP32 hardware for use with DCC-EX

 A powerful, touch-enabled WiFi throttle for DCC-EX Command Stations, built natively on **LVGL** for the ESP32 Cheap Yellow Display (CYD).